Skip to main content

 What is a dye lot and why does it matter?

-How does pattern repeat change the count?
+How does half-drop wallpaper change the estimate?

 Should I paper before or after painting the ceiling?

-Updated Jul 2026 · See our Methodology
+Updated Aug 2026 · See our Methodology

 These are planning-grade estimates, not engineering measurements.
 Actual requirements vary by site conditions, materials, and local codes.
 Always verify with your supplier and a licensed contractor.
 See our Data Sources and Methodology.